 Kingfish are well renowned as one of the hardest fighting fish for its size in the sea.
-The best time to target Kingfish in the Hauraki Gulf is from August through till March as the water starts warming up.
-We generally catch these fish on Slow Jigs or Mechanical Jigs while out in the deeper water and either Live Baits or Stick Baits when in shallower waters.
-They are also occasionally caught through winter when straylining whole pilchards for Snapper.
+The best time to target Kingfish in the Hauraki Gulf is from November through till May as the water starts warming up.
+We generally catch these fish on Slow Jigs or Mechanical Jigs while out in the deeper water and either Live Baits or Stick Baits when shallower or around the reefs.
+When caught on our light slow jig setups they make for a real challenge.

 John Dory (Kuparu)